 Having a list of security-related business risks and their associated countermeasures is an essential part of the risk management process.
-However, understanding how to quantify those risks to set priorities is equally important.
-The flow chart shown below lays out one approach to the analytical process associated with risk exposure quantification.
+Understanding how to quantify those risks to set priorities is equally important.
+The flow chart in Figure 1 below lays out one approach to the analytical process associated with risk exposure quantification.

-In Step 1, the process commences with an inventory of business risk information available from internal risk management (values and volume impacts, and insurance data), industry risk data, security’s risk and hazard data, known incident data from all governance functions, and incident post-mortem outputs.
-These profiles enable selection of a more likely set of single-incident risk scenarios.
-Based on their unique consequences, you now have one or several types of incidents you can value.
+In Step 1 of the diagram, the process commences with an inventory of business risk information available from internal risk management (values and volume impacts, insurance data), industry risk data, security’s risk and hazard data, known incident data from all governance functions, and incident post-mortem outputs.
+These profiles enable selection of a likely set of single-incident risk scenarios.
+Based on their consequences, you now have one or several types of incidents you can value.

-You will find that your best likelihood measure used for influential impact will be your periodic testing of the effectiveness of various safeguards applied by your resources and those employed within business units, particularly where they are required by standard or policy.
-Several key areas of measurement
+You will find that your best likelihood measure used for influential impact will be your periodic testing of the effectiveness of safeguards applied by your resources and business units, particularly where they are required by standard or policy.
+Several key areas of measurement include:

 - the perceived value or attractiveness of the object of protection;

 - the degree of probable success in penetrating a specific countermeasure; and

 - the degree of knowledge of that vulnerability within the population.

 Each of these concepts may be verified by testing.
 There are a variety of risk-quantification tools available through risk management organizations and vendors.
 This is but one exercise that may be engaged in by a governance team or in cooperation with the potentially affected business units.

 The bottom line is the need to understand the potential impact of higher-likelihood risk events in financial and other relevant terms.